nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Todos are sorted alphabetically.

-You can add Todo A to a project containing Todo B with the same `DESCRIPTION` as long as Todo B has been marked as done.

 ##### Adding a todo to a project: `addT`

 Adds a todo to a project in CoLAB.